kevin-foster-uk/kevin-foster-uk.github.io/content/posts/team-structure-mars/index.md

 Instead of organizing teams around components (the thrusters vs. the navigation system), you organize them around streams of change and clear interfaces.

-1. Form a Stream-Aligned Team with E2E Ownership: A single, cross-functional team should have end-to-end ownership of the core mission—in this case, "Orbital Insertion."
+1. Form a Stream-Aligned Team with E2E Ownership: A single, cross-functional team should have end-to-end ownership of the core mission, in this case, "Orbital Insertion."
 This team is empowered with all the skills to manage the navigation and the data it depends on.
 2. Define Platforms with API Contracts: The thruster system, provided by another team, shouldn't be a vague component.
 It should be a platform with a well-defined, immutable API.
 Imagine the Lockheed team providing a service with a function called getThrustInNewtonSeconds().
 3. Clarify Responsibility through Interfaces: The navigation team simply calls that function.
 The unit of measurement is baked into the function name and return type, making a mix-up impossible for a developer to miss and trivial for a test to catch.
 The API is the contract, and the platform team owns everything behind it.

 **The Bottom Line:** Structure Teams for Clarity

 The Mars Climate Orbiter’s fate was sealed not when the code was written, but when the org chart was drawn.
-The software architecture will always reflect the communication structure of the teams that build it—a principle known as Conway’s Law.
+The software architecture will always reflect the communication structure of the teams that build it, a principle known as Conway’s Law.

 A sound team responsibility structure isn't about organizational charts; it's the bedrock of system reliability.
 By designing teams for clarity and ownership first, we reduce cognitive load, eliminate fuzzy handoffs, and build in quality from the start.